your family update

 Yes, I can definitely continue with the chicken farming.
 It’s something I can manage while staying at home with my children.

-Nilani has supported you.
-Is there anything you’d like to say to her?
+The family named Nilani has helped you.
+Do you like to say anything to them?

 I want to express my heartfelt gratitude to Ms. Nilani.
 She has done so much for us, especially for someone like me who has been struggling.
 May God bless her abundantly and give her the strength to continue helping others.